metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_scylla_cluster_v1_manifest.md

 Optional:

 - `capacity` (String) capacity describes the requested size of each persistent volume.
+- `metadata` (Attributes) metadata controls shared metadata for the volume claim for this rack.
+At this point, the values are applied only for the initial claim and are not reconciled during its lifetime.
+Note that this may get fixed in the future and this behaviour shouldn't be relied on in any way. (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--metadata))
 - `storage_class_name` (String) storageClassName is the name of a storageClass to request.

+<a id="nestedatt--spec--datacenter--racks--volumes--metadata"></a>
+### Nested Schema for `spec.datacenter.racks.volumes.metadata`

+Optional:

+- `annotations` (Map of String) annotations is a custom key value map that gets merged with managed object annotations.
+- `labels` (Map of String) labels is a custom key value map that gets merged with managed object labels.

 <a id="nestedatt--spec--datacenter--racks--volume_mounts"></a>